 Student Accessibility Services

 Student Accessibility Services (SAS) is open for new intakes or consultation appointments year-round.
-Intake appointment wait times may be 2 to 3 weeks depending on Accessibility Coordinator availability.
+Appointment wait times during peak periods may be 2 to 3 weeks depending on accessibility coordinator availability.

 - A clinical diagnosis of your relevant medical condition(s)